-Information about Alexandria Museum, tours and Online Booking
+Information about Alexandria Museum, tour, Booking

 Alexandria Museums represented by The National Museum.
 The museum is indeed one of Egypt’s finest museums.
 Alexandria National Museum inaugurated by Previous President Hosni Mubarak on December 2003.
 The museum located in a restored palace and contains about 1,800 artifacts that narrate the history of Alexandria throughout the ages.
 They include the Pharaonic, Roman, Coptic and Islamic eras.
 Moreover, there are even some more modern pieces from 19th century.
 The pieces are such as glassware, silverware, chinaware and precious jewels.
 They provide a sense of the richness of the court of Mohammed Ali and his descendants.